kataras/build-a-better-web-together/configuration.md

 		// Default is /debug/pprof , which means yourhost.com/debug/pprof
 		ProfilePath string

+		// Logger the configuration for the logger
+		// Iris logs ONLY errors and the banner if enabled Logger Logger

 		// Sessions the config for sessions
 		// contains 3(three) properties
 		// Provider: (look /sessions/providers)